 Each one of these publications is a unique, valuable source of information for entrepreneurs and business professionals.
 Knowing the differences between them will help you write a better story and craft a better pitch, increasing your chances of securing coverage in one of these world-famous business outlets.

 Axia Public Relations knows the value of successful media coverage for businesses.
-Download a free copy of our e-book Learn Media Relations from the Media to discover effective ways to develop productive, long-term relationships with the media.
+Download a copy of our e-book Learn Media Relations from the Media to discover effective ways to develop productive, long-term relationships with the media.

 Yulia Dianova is a public relations professional who is skilled in building relationships with target audiences.
 She provides counsel to organizations that seek PR help to further their growth and reach their goals.
 Yulia earned a master’s degree in public relations management from University of Maryland University College.
 She is fluent in Russian and English and is always looking for a new challenge.